ChristineHvW/coauthr_net-socium/README.md

 # To Do

-- create sub-folders (figs, code etc.) and adapt file paths
 - adapt labels and layout micro descriptives
 - add regression plot
 - add top20 table to appendix
+- link figures and tables
 - create separate r-script for data meet-up, including more vis. alternatives
 - improve commentation